Nurse charged with a crime: what happens to your license

 Mandatory self-report timelines by state

 Most compact states follow their home-state reporting rules.
-If you hold a multistate license under the Nurse Licensure Compact (NLC), you must also check whether any other states where you actively practice have their own reporting obligations.
+If you hold a multistate license under the Nurse Licensure Compact (NLC), check whether any other state where you actively practice imposes its own obligation.
 Some do.

 If your state is not listed here: go directly to your state BON website and search for “self-report” or “criminal conviction reporting.”
-Do not rely on a colleague’s advice or a general internet article for this.
+Do not rely on a colleague’s advice or a general internet article for this – including the widely circulated summaries that get Texas and New York wrong.
 State laws change, and the consequences of getting it wrong are severe.

 Which charges carry the highest license risk